alixlb/DH150---Fall-2020/README.md

 **To view the full interactive high-fidelity prototype on figma click [here](https://www.figma.com/proto/O7fSlTmmPFmKkmCB7OhPwB/150-Final-Project-week-8?node-id=5%3A2989&viewport=157%2C258%2C0.06684868782758713&scaling=contain)

+### Find the full High-Fidelity Prototype[here](assignment6/high_fidelity.md)

+***This final high-fidelity prototype would not have been possible with out the weeks of user research I did as well as a evaluation and revision process on the design.
+This project in its entirety has taught me the importance of extensive UX research and effective planning out and testing of the design. ***

 ## Evaluation and Revision

 During the High-Fidelity Prototype, I had the chance to get feedback from feedback from my target user through an impression test to decide what design scheme to pick as well as feedback from my peers during a cognitive walkthrough later on.
 These tests allowed me to pinpoint weaknesses in my design and rectify them.

+#### Graphical Design Interface - Decision making

+My decision making process took place in multiple steps.
+I first decided to create 3 prototypes.
+Each had similar structural organization based on the low-fidelity model I created but varied in color scheme, typography and images.
+For the color scheme, I ensure I had a large enough color contrast ratio to be accesible to all.
+I then played around with multiple typographies before landing on 3 different 2-3 fonts combo.
+Once I had created the prototypes, I did an impression test to see what my target audience thought of my prototypes.
+From there, I choose my final graphical design protoype.

 ### Impression test
 I asked a person in my target demographic to look over all 3 prototype for 20 seconds each while saying out loud what they like and dislike about each.
 I then asked them their favorite and any other feed back they may have.

 To view the impression test click [here](https://drive.google.com/file/u/1/d/1aNxks7jcqvUBDn16wcsvn9CurTiZAMTS/view?usp=sharing)